thebrisly/Language_Level_Detector_DataScience/README.md

 The main objective of this project is to explore and implement different machine learning algorithms to effectively categorize the difficulty levels of French texts.
 By leveraging a diverse range of models, we seek to enhance our understanding of how well these algorithms can perform in the context of language proficiency assessment.
 Once we implemented a great algorithm, we need to create a real-world application with a user-friendly interface.

 ## 3. Methodology
-To achieve our goal, we split things up into 5 different stages :
+To achieve our goal, we split things up into 4 different stages :

 ### 3.1 Data Collection & Preprocessing
-Downloading and understanding a dataset of French texts annotated with their corresponding language proficiency levels (& lean the data if necessary).
+Our initial step involved a comprehensive analysis of the dataset, examining variables, and gaining a global understanding of its structure.

+After careful consideration, we made a strategic decision not to preprocess the data.
+The rationale behind this choice was to work with the dataset in its entirety, preserving its original form and ensuring that our models are exposed to the unaltered linguistic nuances present in the French texts.
+This approach aims to maintain the integrity of the data and assess the models on their ability to handle real-world, unprocessed language data effectively.

 ### 3.2 Model selection & Architecture
 Experimenting with various machine learning models, such as natural language processing (NLP) models, deep learning architectures, and traditional classifiers.

-### 3.3 Training & Evaluation Strategies
+#### 3.2.1 Training & Evaluation Strategies
-Training the selected models on the prepared dataset and evaluating their performance using appropriate metrics.
+We commenced our experimentation with fundamental machine learning models commonly encountered in class, including Linear Regression, Decision Tree, KNN Neighbours, and Random Forest.
+The table below outlines the performance metrics achieved by each model through training and evaluation on our prepared dataset:

 | Models    | Linear Regression | Decision Tree | KNN Neighbours | Random Forest |
 |:---------:|:---------:|:---------:|:---------:|:---------:|